Skip to content ↓

 Raising Aspirations – ‘Beyond Boston’

 We aim to expose our learners to the possibilities and opportunities available in the field of computer science, including career paths.
-For example, through our use of VR, our learners can experience a variety of roles and careers from archaeologists to marine biologists!

 Care and Guidance – ‘Nobody cares how much you know until they know how much you care.’